 The car was covered in snow.
 The weather was clear now, but more snow was coming.

 It was going to be a white Christmas, all I needed.
-I hoped I remembered to put the anti freeze in my radiator this time.
+I hoped I remembered to put the antifreeze in my radiator this time.

-As I approached my car, the light went on in a SUV parked next to my car.
+As I approached my car, the light went on in an SUV parked next to my car.
 The door opened and what looked to be a woman was climbing down from the driver’s seat.